 Pennon Group (PNN)

 Pennon Group is the smallest but most diverse of the three water stocks listed in London.
 Its core water and sewerage businesses are offered through South West Water and Bournemouth Water.
 These serve about 1.7 million people (mostly in Cornwall, Devon and Dorset) and 160,000 businesses.
-However, it also owns Viridor, a recycling business that manages about seven million tonnes of waste each year, which it either recycles or sends to its energy recycling facilities that turn it into electricity.
+However, it also owns Viridor, a recycling business that manages about 7 million tonnes of waste each year, which it either recycles or sends to its energy recycling facilities that turn it into electricity.

 Viridor is a unique gem in the Pennon crown.
 The business serves over 150 local authorities but is nowhere near as regulated as the core water unit.
 This means Pennon has better growth opportunities through recycling and a very reliable water business acting as a backbone.